nirajvilkar272-lab/Fusion360-projects/README.md

 # Fusion360-projects
-Collection of my Fusion360 CAD designs
+Collection of my Fusion360 CAD designs with link below

 # Links for my part designs
 Link for Bench vise :(https://a360.co/42fwc80)